Ekolle-Eya/Atmospheric-Drinking-Water-Production-Using-ML/README.md

 3) Cross Validation Score (using 5 folds)

 ### Results
 The results of the predictionso of all models was examined, evaluated and compared amongst each other.
-It showed that the best performing model is Multiple Linear Regression with the lowest MSE ((45525.0)and highest R-squared (0.95).The cross validation score showed an exception result of R-squared in 5 folds
+It showed that the best performing model is Multiple Linear Regression with the lowest MSE ((45525.0)and highest R-squared (0.95).The cross validation score showed an exception result of R-squared in 5 folds.

+### References
+1) EKCOLAB Organization
+2) HuProTec Switzerland